 Students are also responsible for verifying and ensuring that all personal contact information in ACORN is correct and up-to-date at all times.
 This includes activated UTmail+ email address, mailing/permanent addresses, phone numbers and legal status.
 The University and Department only use the information entered in ACORN to contact students.

-For the complete policy on Correspondence with Students, please go to http://www.acorn.utoronto.ca/policy.php.
+For the complete policy on Correspondence with Students, please go to https://governingcouncil.utoronto.ca/secretariat/policies/correspondence-students-policy-official-september-1-2006

-GO Transit and TTC Discount
+GO Transit